New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- New Orleans has combined with its opponents to put up more than 40 points in nine of 16 games this season.
+- New Orleans and its opponents have combined to put up more than 40 points in nine of 16 games this season.

-- Atlanta has combined with its opponents to score more than 40 points in 10 of 16 games this season.
+- The 46.5 points per game these two squads have surrendered to opponents this season are 6.5 more than the 40 total in this contest.

-- Sunday's over/under is 0.8 points higher than the combined 39.2 PPG average of the two teams.

-- This contest's total is 6.5 points lower than the 46.5 these two squads combine to give up per game in 2021.

-- Saints games this season feature an average total of 43.6 points, a number 3.6 points higher than Sunday's over/under.
+- The average total in Saints games this season is 43.6, 3.6 points above Sunday's total of 40.

-- The 40-point total for this game is 7.1 points below the 47.1 points per game average total in Falcons games this season.
+- The 47.1 PPG average total in Falcons games this season is 7.1 points more than this game's over/under.

 Saints stats and trends

-- New Orleans has played 16 games, with eight wins against the spread.

-- This season, the Saints have just two against the spread wins in five games as a favorite of 4.5 points or more.
+- This season, the Saints have just two ATS wins in five games as a favorite of 4.5 points or more.

-- New Orleans' games this year have gone over the point total six times in 16 opportunities (37.5%).

-- New Orleans is 2-3 against the spread and 1-4 overall when the team totals over 364.1 yards.
+- New Orleans is 2-3 against the spread and 1-4 overall when the team totals more than 364.1 yards.

-- This year, the Saints have 18 turnovers, two fewer than the Falcons have takeaways (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Falcons.